Matt Vierling Player Props: Tigers vs. White Sox

 Matt Vierling At The Plate

-- Vierling has had an RBI in seven games this season (16.3%), including four multi-RBI outings (9.3%).
+- In seven games this year (15.9%), Vierling has picked up an RBI, and in four of those games (9.1%) he had two or more.
 He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.